Thinking of applying to a graduate program in linguistics or french literature? Have a look at our recruitment brochure for 2019-2020 (PDF) .

 Applications to the Department of French must be submitted through the School of Graduate Studies online application website.
 PLEASE NOTE: Those who apply without realizing that they do not meet the published admission requirements will not receive a refund of their application fee.

 The Department of French will consider your application only after you have entered your personal and academic information in the online application, submitted the application fee and completed your online application package with all supporting documentation.
 You may pay online by VISA or MasterCard.
-If you are unable to pay by credit card you may print an invoice from the application and mail it with a certified cheque to the School of Graduate Studies (SGS).
 You should meet the School of Graduate Studies admission criteria and our department admission criteria You must ensure that your application contains all the relevant documentation, otherwise your file cannot be forwarded to the Admissions Committee.

 Application deadline: January 15, 2019